 The history of ventilation

-- Termites build tall mounds which are highly engineered to use wind-driven ventilation airflow and thermal mass to maintain comfort.
+• Termites build tall mounds that are highly engineered to use wind-driven ventilation, airflow, and thermal mass to maintain comfort.

 The firsts for improving the indoor climate